Javran/Thinking-dumps/sicp/ch04/exercise_4_67.md

 to turn a problematic rule into a correct one, as it might be a really complex task.

+Therefore, when a loop is detected, we simply abort the current query and signal an error.
+We could just return an empty stream instead, but I think that makes a misleading situation where the query system returns nothing and you think this is because no valid results are found while the real story is that the query system detects something wrong (in this case, an infinite loop) but you have no feedback.

 We solve this problem by studying the cases where the qeval system get stuck into an infinte loop.